naresh1012/CFD-Projects/README.md

 4. Rotate the drone accordingly and repeat the same steps for the simulations using the new orientation

 ### Workflow of FEA Simulations
+Workflow of FEA Simulations is similar to that of CFD's.

+### Pre-Processing
+* Prepare geometry by simplifying 3d model i.e. remove unwanted components, holes, small edges
+* Assign materials to different parts of the model (different materials have different **Yield Strengths**)
+* Define constraints on model to control degree of freedom(Translation & Rotation) of components
+* Define structural loads on model
+* Discretize domain using FEM

+### Processing
+* Run the simulation

+### Post-Processing
+* Observe safety factor of model and ensure it is > 1.5
+* Observe areas of stress concentration and conclude why
+* Research and validate using results from research papers

 ## Completed work
 * Steady State Simulations of a model of DJI Mavic Pro